 Our economy and our businesses go through similar expansion and contraction phases.
 Why so many people — and perhaps you’re one of them — sink into despair or are paralyzed with fear by the word “recession” is because of your beliefs about recession and the meaning you give to the word.

 “Recession IS strictly a matter of perception.”

 How you perceive and respond to a recession will determine whether your business grows profitably or fights for survival.
 Below are the top seven reasons why great companies thrive during a recession and how you can do the same.

 Top 7 Reasons Why Great Companies Rise To The Top, Even During Recessionary Times

 1. Great companies transform external threats into opportunities.

-The Japanese are masters at crisis management and look at situations like recessions as polarities.
-Ie., neither all good nor all bad, but a mixture of both.
+The Japanese are masters at crisis management and look at situations like recessions as polarities — that is, neither all good nor all bad, but a mixture of both.
 The Japanese symbol for crises is a representation of two separate symbols: danger and opportunity.
-Such a perspective encourages responsiveness – not reactiveness.
+Such a perspective encourages responsiveness — not reactiveness.
 As a result, the Japanese focus not on the problem, but on new solutions … not on survivability, but on growth … not on short-term losses, but long-term prospects.

 How are you perceiving the current downturn — as a threat or an opportunity?
 How have you reacted to past recessions?
 How might the recession actually be an opportunity for your business?